-NB: All outdoor instructors are self employed.
+NB: All outdoor instructors are self employed freelancer Mountain Leaders.

 TeamWalking's operating procedures clearly sets out acceptable behaviour and language when dealing with our clients.
 It also sets out how we wish them to act in a professional manner in accordance with their NGB awards.